malcprentice/malcprentice.github.io/Project-EthicalConsumptionParagraph.md

     * Is there palm oil in your toothpaste?
     * Will your phone be recycled properly?

-### 1B: Read this example paragraph
+### Class 1 Task B: Read this example paragraph
-* This is adapted from the 5 paragraph APA version: example ethical consumption essay
-* Bold bits can and should be copied
+* Bold bits can be copied
-* See how keywords (e.g. "poverty") are NOUNS and are used three times
+* Keywords (e.g. "poverty") are NOUNS and are used three times
-* See how the main topic (shea butter) isn't repeated too often.
+* The main topic (shea butter) isn't repeated too often.

-> **Every day in Japan, people use** personal care products like soap and hand cream. **One important part of these products is** shea butter, **which is made** from a nut grown in West Africa. **However, not all** shea butter **is produced in an ethical way.
-This paragraph outlines three problems that** shea butter production **can cause** - poverty, lack of child education, and loss of trees. **The first problem is** poverty.
+> This paragraph outlines three problems that** shea butter production **can cause** - poverty, lack of child education, and loss of trees. **The first problem is** poverty.
 Developed countries buy shea butter at too low a cost for farmers to have a stable income. **For this reason,** people sometimes make enough money, but sometimes experience poverty. **The second problem is** lack of child education.
 Due to a the lack of money, children sometimes have to work making shea butter rather than go to school. **As a result,** many of them cannot read or write, as situation which can lead to problems arranging export, negotiating, and getting information. **The third problem is** loss of trees.
-Some people cut down the shea trees in order to make charcoal, which is sold as a commodity, and people can get income quickly. **However,** the trees take a very long time to grow again, and until then people cannot make the butter. **In summary, there are three main problems -** poverty, lack of child education, and loss of trees **- of which the most serious is** lack of child education. **One thing that university students wanting to help could do is to** write a letter to their favourite shop asking for them to stock more Fair Trade shea butter goods.
+Some people cut down the shea trees in order to make charcoal, which is sold as a commodity, and people can get income quickly. **However,** the trees take a very long time to grow again, and until then people cannot make the butter. **In summary, there are three main problems -** poverty, lack of child education, and loss of trees **- of which the most serious is** lack of child education.

 ## Homework for class 2 (or class 1 if we have time): Choose a topic and do some reading
 * Make a list of products